 Accident & Emergency is one of the busiest places in the hospital.
-Your placement will be a unique opportunity to experience emergency and unscheduled care in a controlled environment.
+Your placement will be a unique opportunity to experience an emergency and unscheduled care in a controlled environment.

-During your placement you will be exposed to a multitude of medical conditions and it will be a unique opportunity to develop skills, knowledge and gain confidence in dealing with these.
+During your placement, you will be exposed to a multitude of medical conditions and it will be a unique opportunity to develop skills, knowledge and gain confidence in dealing with these.

-A&E placements can also include insight visits to a variety of areas including; fracture clinics, plaster rooms, critical care areas and your local ambulance service.
+A&E placements can also include insight visits to a variety of areas including; fracture clinics, plaster rooms, critical care areas, and your local ambulance service.

 Some A&E Departments are a combined adult and paediatric service – you may be expected to care for these patients too.

 What to Expect from your Placement

 Accident & Emergency will include a variety of patients from a variety of specialties who will be suffering from a variety of conditions – A&E, if nothing else, is varied and like the proverbial ‘box-of-chocolates’.